We recognize and respect the choice of indigenous communities to live as distinct peoples, with their own cultures and relationships to the land.

 - Provide a resource for non-stakeholder engagement professionals in their engagements with communities and other external stakeholders.

 The stakeholder engagement NoE offers an online discussion forum where participants can seek advice from their peers and access a library of member-posted examples of stakeholder engagement in action.
-The library also offers tools such as internal management systems and external resources.
+The library also offers tools such as social performance guidance and external resources.